consoledotdev/home/content/tools/server-monitoring.md

 #### Integrations / plugins

-Every monitoring tool should collect basic system stats like CPU usage, process lists and disk space, usually via a monitoring agent.
+Every monitoring tool should collect basic system stats like CPU usage, process lists and disk space, usually via a monitoring agent that works on Linux, Windows, and other platforms or operating systems.
 However, monitoring is useless without integration into everything in your tech stack.
 Can it monitor your database, web servers, load balancers, network, and the application itself?
 The list of integrations is the most important factor in picking a server